 - Red Onion

-Another idea to get pretty edges on the cucumbers is to cut with a beveled crinkle cutter.
+Another idea to achieve pretty edges on the cucumbers is to cut with a beveled crinkle cutter.

-Once all the vegetables are cut, add everything to a bowl.
+Once cut, add all the vegetables to a bowl.
 Then, whisk the simple dressing:

 - Red wine vinegar